Jacob-Nielsen/tree-sitter-elixir/README.md

 Elixir grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

+Modified to bail out of external scanner when in error recovery.

 Ready for production.
 Currently used by GitHub itself for source code highlighting and code navigation.

 ## Development